 A 2015 NCAA Division 1 study showed that 49% of the current D1 basketball players at that time specialized in basketball by the age of 12.
 A recent USA Today study concluded that high school basketball players suffer more injuries per year (119,589) than any other sport.
 In my opinion, it’s a direct connection between the early specialization and high risk of injury.

 For example, high school football – which is a drastically more physical sport than basketball – suffered less injuries per year than basketball (USA Today) and had less early specialization (33%, NCAA) despite being a more contact-driven sport and having similar athletic demands of the sport.

 Bottom line is I think basketball players can benefit tremendously by finding the balance of court time and weight room time pre, during and post-season.
-Since it’s offseason time, here are things I truly believe will set your athletes apart from the competition.
+For this reason, having a well-rounded basketball off-season plan is essential.
+Since it’s off-season time, here are things I truly believe will set your athletes apart from the competition.

 Step 1, it’s easy… be available.
 There’s an old saying one of my coaches used to tell me: “If you stay ready you never have to get ready.”
 Well, if you can’t get ready in the first place then you wont ever be able to stay that way.

 This first focus is all about making the athlete available to train.
 Heal up all nagging injuries.
 Get the body and mind right, first and foremost.

 Start an off-season program pain-free and if that costs a player a month of skills training, then so be it.
 Continuing to play through injuries, especially at the non-pro level, is only going to compound into larger issues that are harder to resolve.
 Invest the time now.